 What are the benefits for a school of nursing that has a collection under the DNP Program Projects and/or electronic Theses and Dissertations Communities?

 ♦ Increased visibility via a school of nursing collection homepage in the Henderson Repository

 ♦ Free and convenient means to preserve, organize, and share reviewed and approved student work with a worldwide scholarly audience

-♦ Strengthened impact of school’s mission and research interests through association with STTI-backed resource
+♦ Strengthened impact of school’s mission and research interests through association with Sigma-backed resource

 ♦ Student participants receive the benefits of individual submitters mentioned in the answer above